Munazzah-Rakhangi/Machine-Learning-pipeline-for-Warfarin-Dosing-Prediction/README.md

 and its narrow therapeutic index.
 Incorrect dosing can lead to severe bleeding or clotting events, making accurate dose prediction critical for patient safety.

-To address this, we applied multiple supervised learning models to the International Warfarin Pharmacogenetics Consortium (IWPC) dataset.
+To address this, I applied multiple supervised learning models to the International Warfarin Pharmacogenetics Consortium (IWPC) dataset.
 The pipeline covers data preprocessing, model training, evaluation, and comparison, with the aim of identifying the most reliable model for dose prediction and supporting the personalization of anticoagulant therapy.